brandnewbox/bnb-on-rails-book/scaffolding.md

 <%= link_to 'New Book', new_book_path %>
 ```
 The `index` view iterates through the instances of our `Book` class, which have been mapped to the books table in our database.
-Using [ERB templating](https://ruby-doc.org//stdlib-1.9.3/libdoc/erb/rdoc/ERB.html), the view outputs each field from the table that is associated with an individual book instance: `title`, `description`, `price`, and `subject`.
+Using [ERB templating](https://ruby-doc.org//stdlib-1.9.3/libdoc/erb/rdoc/ERB.html), the view outputs each field from the table that is associated with an individual book instance: `title`, `description`, and `price`.

 The view then uses the [link_to](https://api.rubyonrails.org/v5.2.3/classes/ActionView/Helpers/UrlHelper.html#method-i-link_to) helper to create a hyperlink, with the provided string as the text for the link and the provided path as the
 destination.
 The paths themselves are made possible through the [helpers](https://guides.rubyonrails.org/routing.html#path-and-url-helpers) that became available to us when we defined the `books` resourceful route with the `rails generate scaffold` command.